Harishanan/Machine-Learning-HPC-/README.md

 # 5.Software Installation

+## 5.1 Install/Uninstrall Package acroos all nodes with bash script
 ## 5.1 SLURM Configuration

 SLURM, an acronym for Simple Linux Utility for Resource Management, is an open-source workload manager developed for supercomputers and Linux-based cluster systems.
 It offers three primary functions: